Photoshop Selection Tools Explained

 Feathering is useful when you’re making adjustments to certain sections, and you want to make it a little more inconspicuous.

-It does not modify the details of your image, but does make for cleaner selections.
+Anti-aliasing is a small yet important feature that modifies the edge pixels of the image while you’re selecting to make it more clear to Photoshop where edges start and end.
+It does not modify the details of your image but does make for cleaner selections.
 Anti-aliasing is a setting found on the Magic Wand, Elliptical Marquee tool, and all tools in the Lasso family.
 Make sure it’s checked in the top bar when you’re making your selections for a boost in precision.

 Extra Tips